CavalryHill/enlighten-mycroft-va/README.md

 1. Run `mycroft-pip install --upgrade certifi` to get the latest version of package for SSL certificate.
 2. Run `sudo apt-get install ca-certificates` to get a new certificate.

-There you go, so simple and not even to walkthrough registration procedure like Let's Encrypt.
+There you go, so simple and not even to walkthrough registration procedure like `Let's Encrypt`, enough for personal usage.

 ## { Client Bus }
 Although simply using the Mycroft provide much function, we want to catch or set the I/O to make more expansion.